12kharris/spending-tracker/README.md

 ## Deployment

-Whitenoise was used to handle static files in deployment.
+The package whitenoise was used to handle static files in deployment.
 The website was deployed using Heroku.
 The deployment steps are as follows
 - Run python3 manage.py collectstatic to collect all static files and store them in the staticfiles directory for whitenoise install gunicorn
 - Add a procfile with a command of web: gunicorn moneytree.wsgi in it.